dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Wrapper streams
 ---------------

-Sometimes stream data requires conversion before an application can use
-it: you might have a stream over a file of EBCDIC characters which you would prefer to handle as their ASCII equivalents, or you might need to encrypt or decrypt file data.
+Sometimes stream data requires conversion before an application can use it: you might have a stream over a file of UTF-8 bytes which you would prefer to handle as UTF-32 equivalents, or you might need to encrypt or decrypt file data.

 Wrapper streams provide a mechanism for working with streams which require such conversion.
 Wrapper streams hold on to an underlying